RaengC/book-library/README.md

         - users can join/create a group
         - share/create lists within group
         - admin functionality
+        - use witin teams for research in workplaces/academia

-    Create individual profile (useful in group setting)
+    User profile (useful in group setting)
         - avatar
         - about section

-    User Stories
-        - See above link to trello board, user stories and Technical Tasks
-        - use witin teams for research in workplaces/academia
         - sharing among friends/book clubs

 ************